-Only those MSP beneficiaries with premium assistance status qualify for MSP coverage of naturopathic services.
+Only those MSP beneficiaries with supplementary benefits status qualify for MSP coverage of naturopathic services.
 To verify a patient's eligibility for these benefits, use the Teleplan online eligibility check feature or call Coverage Enquiries.

 Naturopaths who are licensed by the College of Naturopathic Physicians of British Columbia (CNPBC) are eligible to enrol with MSP and obtain MSP billing numbers.

 Enrolment status, and, therefore, the possession of an active billing number, is contingent upon the practitioner's continued licensure by theCNPBC.
 Any change in licensure, such as the renewal of a temporary license or specialty, must be reported to MSP to avoid refusal of claims.

 Licensed naturopaths who register with MSP are called "enrolled" naturopaths.
 Enrolled naturopaths may choose to be "opted-in" or "opted-out".

 Opted-in naturopaths must bill MSP directly for all required services provided to MSP beneficiaries.
 Opted-in naturopaths are prohibited by legislation from charging MSP beneficiaries more than the amount paid by MSP for an MSP-insured service.